ABSTRACT

 Awareness is the capacity of a system to form internal feedback loops that enable adaptive interaction with its environment, allowing for the prediction, reaction, or modulation of external influences.

-At its most basic level, awareness presents as homeostasis, and it's this same fundamental property that advances in complexity to become consciousness.
-It's important to note, that within this framework, any sufficiently integrated complex system may develop the capacity for awareness, and depending on its ability to scale, consciousness.
+It's important to note, that within this framework, any sufficiently integrated complex system may develop the capacity for awareness, and depending on its ability to scale awareness feedback loops, consciousness.

 Here is the progression: